This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Sweden.

 In what instances can third parties or non-signatories be bound by an award?
 To what extent might a third party challenge the recognition of an award?

-An arbitration award is only binding on the parties to the arbitration proceeding.
+As a main principle an arbitration award is only binding on the parties to the arbitration proceeding, but there are special or exceptional situations where a third party or non-signatory may be bound by an award.
 A third party may not challenge the recognition of an award.

 Are there arbitral laws or arbitration institutional rules in your country providing for simplified or expedited procedures for claims under a certain value?
 Are they often used?

 Yes.
-It is possible for the parties to agree to expedited arbitration with the SCC.
 An expedited procedure administered by the SCC is possible provided that the parties have agreed that the dispute shall be resolved under the SCC Rules for Expedited Arbitration, either before or after the dispute arose.
 In an expedited procedure, the parties may only submit a limited number of petitions and shorter deadlines are applied.
-Thus, this procedure is appropriate for disputes of a simpler nature.
+Thus, this procedure is appropriate for disputes without greater complexity or concering only relatively minor values.
 In 2019, 30 percent of the cases registered with the SCC were registered under the SCC Rules for Expedited Arbitration.

 Is diversity in the choice of arbitrators and counsel (e.g. gender, age, origin) actively promoted in your country?
 If so, how?